mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 Ahfoisa has given the artifact to the AIA to use as bait to lure academics to Tktk.
 After quietly burying it in the Tktk outback, the AIA spread rumors of its presence.
 With the aid of the IISS, the Tktk academic community sent secure communiques to several academic institutions, foremost among them Imperial Research Station Delta on Dostoevsky.
 Acis sought to avoid entangling the Imperium, but academics from Dostoevsky contacted colleagues from the University of Tobia and a Droyne group from Ayldem, both of which have sent teams to assist with the research.

 Meanwhile the Yetrai clan sent home for one of the clan's _Hkisyeleaa_ -class slavers.
-Posing as a grain hauler bound for the agricultural world of Acis, the slaver is enroute to Tktk to join two of the Yetrai’s _Eikhalr_ -class corvettes (see "Aslan Corvette" on page 24 for statistics and deck plans).
+Posing as a grain hauler bound for the agricultural world of Acis, the slaver is enroute to Tktk to join two of the Yetrai's _Eikhalr_ -class corvettes (see "Aslan Corvette" on page 24 for statistics and deck plans).

 The _Hkisyeleaa_ has enough space to take hundreds of slaves.
 The plan is in motion and the Aslan are preparing to strike just as the travellers are arriving in system.

 ### Planetfall: Tktk

-After jumping into the system, the travellers are contacted by Tktk’s class-D orbital starport.
+After jumping into the system, the travellers are contacted by Tktk's class-D orbital starport.
 The facility is about as simple as can be with minimal services and staff.
 The bays on the orbital are currently filled with three scout/couriers and one free trader.
 After cursory radio contact with starport personnel, the travellers are permitted to proceed to the downport.

 The downport is even more spartan, barely qualifying as a D-level facility.
 Most docking bays are little more than concrete platforms with walkways to the simple, bunker-like building that serves as Tktk Down.

 The first thing the travellers notice when they disembark is the low gravity.
 At only 0.28 G, it will likely take some time to adjust, given that they probably spend most of their time on 1-G grav plates.

 Before setting foot outside, they must don filter masks to breathe the thin tainted atmosphere.
 Even then, they might feel a little oxygen starved.
-Most of the planet’s atmosphere has settled into the porous array of caves and canyons that permeates its crust like veins.
+Most of the planet's atmosphere has settled into the porous array of caves and canyons that permeates its crust like veins.
 While there is breathable air at sea level, it is at the lower end of the “thin” qualification.

 Have each traveller make an Average (8+) Endurance check.
 If a traveller has the Athletics (Endurance) skill, use that instead and reduce the check to Simple (6+).
 If the check fails, the traveller feels lightheaded and requires a respirator or combo mask, both of which are available from a starport vendor if needed.

 Once outdoors, the travellers can see the ubiquitous spires of Tktk.
 Gravitational forces, the material composition of the planet, and the dank climate have conspired to produce calcified spires that jut out of its surface.
 In addition to thousands of lesser spires, the planet has a few dozen “grand spires,” basically mammoth spikes jutting kilometers into the sky, in many cases piercing the upper atmosphere.
 The grand spires are a natural wonder and major tourist attraction.
 See
-"Tktk World Map and Library Data" on page 21 for the locations of Tktk’s majestic grand spires as well as a complete description of the Tktk system.
+"Tktk World Map and Library Data" on page 21 for the locations of Tktk's majestic grand spires as well as a complete description of the Tktk system.

 There are placards and billboards reminding travellers that starships and small craft are not permitted 10 km outside the borders of the starport.
-Signs read “Please make alternative travel arrangements if you intend to go ‘back country.’”
+Signs read “Please make alternative travel arrangements if you intend to go 'back country.'”
 The dig site is nearly 4,000 km away, east by southeast from the starport.

-If it’s any consolation, the scenery should be quite beautiful as the travellers journey over one of the planet’s transient rivers, past one of its grand spires, along the southern ridge of a mountain range, and skirting along the edge of a broad sea, finally arriving at the dig site, which is located in a hilly region just west of yet another grand spire.
+If it's any consolation, the scenery should be quite beautiful as the travellers journey over one of the planet's transient rivers, past one of its grand spires, along the southern ridge of a mountain range, and skirting along the edge of a broad sea, finally arriving at the dig site, which is located in a hilly region just west of yet another grand spire.

 ##### Journey to the Outback